Bluesheep33/Palcord/README.md

 - Put the default password of the server in as well
   - If you haven't set a password, you can set one in the PalWorldSettings.ini file
   - If you don't want to use a password, you can leave this field blank
+- channelId should be set to the id of the discord channel where the bot will send messages from the server chat
+  - You can get this id by right-clicking on the channel and clicking copy id
 - Lastly, rename the file to `config.json`

 ###### Configure stdout listener: